Mahendra Karma: Anti-Naxal movement

 Karma was seen as the driving force behind anti-Naxal movements in Chhattisgarh.
 In 1991, he had started Jan Jagran Abhiyan composed mostly of local traders and businessmen.
 The movement collapsed after some time.
 Because of his role against Maoists, Karma was a high-value target.
 Owing to the threat perception to his life by the Maoists, he was given Z+ security for his protection.

 Death

-On 25 May 2013, Karma was killed in the Maoist attack in Darbha along with several other party leaders including Nand Kumar Patel when they were returning from a political rally.
+On 25 May 2013, Karma was killed in a Maoist attack in Darbha along with several other party leaders including Nand Kumar Patel when they were returning from a political rally.

 On 27 May, the Naxalites claimed responsibility for the attack by issuing a statement which called the attack "the punishment for Salwa Judum founder Mahendra Karma for the atrocities done by the Salwa Judum-Nand Kumar Patel was suppressing people.
 It was in his tenure in the Centre when paramilitary forces were deployed in the Bastar area."

 The newly elected Congress government of Chhattisgarh set up a Special Investigation Team (SIT) under Vivekanand Sinha on 2 January 2019 to probe into the 2013 incident.

-Bastar Vishwavidyalaya has been rechristened Shaheed Mahendra Karma Vishwavidyalaya (BVV).
+Bastar Vishwavidyalaya has been rechristened Shaheed Mahendra Karma Vishwavidyalaya.